Work with layers in draw.io

 Lock layers to prevent changes

-Locking a layer means you cannot make any changes to it - you can’t add, move, edit, stye or delete the shapes and connectors placed on that layer.
+Locking a layer means you cannot make any changes to it - you can’t add, move, edit, style or delete the shapes and connectors placed on that layer.

 In the Layers dialog, click on the padlock icon to the left of the layer’s name that you want to lock.